JayanthSrinivas06/Virtual_AI_assistant/README.md

 ---

 ## ⚠️ Note
-This is a **limited task prototype** of NEILS.
+This is a **limited task prototype** of NIELS.
 Improved versions with **new features and advanced NLP capabilities** are under development! 🚀